-College football needs a competitive Pac-12 to spice things up
+Analysis | College football needs a competitive Pac-12 to spice things up

 If that conjures some giant vacuum sucking eastward and weakening the Pac-12, a conference whose revival the sport will need to avoid becoming more of a bore, let’s go to the dining table.
 If the Pac-12 is to end its four-year absence from the College Football Playoff and supply some of the regional variety that always made college football so gloriously funky, then the Pac-12 will need to win more dining tables.

 Here in July sat Marcelles Williams.
 He’s 15 going on 16, and his eyes are studious and savvy.
-He’s a high school defensive back as was his brother, Max, who plays for Southern California, and his brother, Macen, who plays for Arizona State.
+He’s a high school defensive back as was his brother Max, who plays for Southern California, and his brother Macen, who plays for Arizona State.
 He lives in a world in which flying four or five hours to somewhere seems an unremarkable form of going up the road.
 Around age 12 or 13, he told his father his top two choices would be Ohio State and Washington.

-“And I said, ‘Why Ohio State and Washington?’” said that dad at the table, Maxzell Williams, who played defensive back at Nevada.
-“He said, ‘Because most of their DBs go, you know, first round (to the NFL), and that’s like, two DB schools that I really like.
-I was like, ‘Okay, your thinking is a little bit different, and I can’t do anything but respect it.’”
+“And I said, ‘Why Ohio State and Washington?’ ” said that dad at the table, Maxzell Williams, who played defensive back at Nevada.
+“He said, ‘Because most of their DBs go, you know, first round [to the NFL], and that’s, like, two DB schools that I really like.
+I was like, ‘Okay, your thinking is a little bit different, and I can’t do anything but respect it.’ ”

-Off they went, then, to Columbus, to a Buckeye camp.
+Off they went, then, to Columbus, to a Buckeyes camp.

 “I don’t think of flights as that long,” Marcelles Williams said, “because I’ve been on so many already, I’ve gotten used to it.”
 His father chimed in to say his own flight to Nevada back in the day had been the second of his lifetime to that point.